 The injury bug caught up with Christian in his fourth and fifth years with the club, and the Panthers eventually traded him to San Francisco for multiple draft picks to help improve the team in the future.
 McCaffrey instantly elevated the 49ers to a Super Bowl contender after his arrival.

 Stewart’s career highlights included a 2015 Super Bowl appearance and a Pro Bowl selection.
-He finished his Panthers tenure as a franchise leader in rushing yards and touchdowns.
+He finished his Panthers tenure as the franchise leader in rushing yards (7,318) and is behind only Cam Newton with 51 rushing touchdowns.
 Stewart’s tough running style and unwavering commitment to the team endeared him to fans and teammates alike, solidifying his legacy as one of the greatest running backs in Panthers history.

 DeAngelo’s most productive season came when he made up a one-two punch with backfield mate Jonathan Stewart in the Carolina backfield.
-In 2008, Number 34 ran for 1515 yards and scored an NFL-high 18 touchdowns on the ground, adding a couple of other scores on passes caught.
+In 2008, #34 ran for 1,515 yards and scored an NFL-high 18 touchdowns on the ground, adding a couple of other receiving scores.

 Stephen Davis, a South Carolina native, joined the Carolina Panthers in 2003 after a successful stint with the Washington Redskins.
 He quickly became a cornerstone of the Panthers’ offense, leading the team to Super Bowl XXXVIII in his first season.
-That magical season, Stephen was the team’s leading rusher with a franchise record of 1,444 yards and eight touchdowns, complimented by DeShaun Foster.
-Davis’s powerful running style and ability to break tackles made him a fan favorite, and he set several franchise records during his time in Carolina.
+That magical season, Stephen was the team’s leading rusher with a then-franchise record of 1,444 yards and eight touchdowns, complemented by DeShaun Foster.
+Davis’s powerful running style and ability to break tackles made him a fan favorite.

 Other Top Backs in Carolina Franchise History

-Mike Tolbert significantly impacted his four seasons with the Carolina Panthers.
-Tolbert became valuable on offense and special teams because of his powerful running style and versatility.
-He contributed crucial touchdowns (13) and first downs, and his presence in the backfield helped to create opportunities for other players.
+Mike Tolbert was an impact player during his four seasons with the Carolina Panthers.
+A two-time First-TeamAll-Pro, Tolbert became valuable on offense and special teams because of his powerful running style and versatility.
+He contributed crucial touchdowns (19) and first downs, and his presence in the backfield helped to create opportunities for other players.
 Tolbert’s rugged running style and ability to make plays in tight spaces earned him respect from teammates and fans.
-His best seasons would come with the opportunities received as a member of the Chargers, though, after he left Carolina.
+Prior to joining the Panthers, his best seasons actually came as a member of the Chargers.

 Fred Lane was a standout running back for the Carolina Panthers during their early years.
-Drafted in the third round of the 1997 NFL Draft, Lane quickly became a key contributor to the team’s offense.
-Lane averaged over 600 yards per season rushing and scored 13 TDs during his career, but he didn’t ground.
+Signed as an undrafted free agent in 1997, Lane quickly became a key contributor to the team’s offense.
+As a rookie, he had four games with 100+ ground yards.
+Lane averaged over 600 rushing yards per season and scored 13 TDs during his career.
 Fred’s career with the Panthers was tragically cut short when he was tragically murdered in 2000.
 Despite his short tenure, Lane left a lasting impact on the franchise and is remembered as one of their most talented running backs.

 Conclusion